Taman Sari (Yogyakarta): Segaran lake area

 On the west side of Kenongo Island is another one-storeyed circular structure that forms another artificial island in the past called Gumuling Well (Sumur Gumuling).
 These one-storeyed building can only be entered via the underwater tunnel.
 The building was used as a mosque.
 A niche in the wall of this building was used as a mihrab.
 The central area of this building is an elevated platform where four staircases meet, and then from the platform, one staircase reach the first floor.
 On the ground level of this platform is a small pool that was used for Muslim ritual ablution.

-The bathing complex
+Bathing complex

 The second area is located on the south of the former artificial lake of Segaran.
 Even though this area was not the focal point of Taman Sari, it is the best preserved area in the complex and is currently the most popular tourist attraction.
 The area is accessed via two gates on the east and the west side, each of these gates leads to the center of the complex, first to an inner octagonal-shaped courtyard on the east and the west, and then each of these courtyards leads to a central bathing complex in the center.